Physicslibrary/ARKit-Stereoscope/README.md

 # Installation

 Apple has updated iOS Swift Playgrounds to 3.0 on May 14, 2019.
-There is now a way to turn off Swift Playgrounds logging every objects created during runtime (little boxes that appears on the right side when "Run My Code", useful for inspection and debugging but consume memory).
+There is now a way to turn off Playgrounds logging every objects created during runtime (little boxes that appears on the right side when "Run My Code", useful for inspection and debugging but consume memory).

-In Playgrounds 3.0, a "Blank" template has a switch "Enable Results" (next to "Run My Code").

 With Playgrounds 3.0 update, the file structure has changed from 2.2.